dat-ecosystem-archive/docs/docs/concepts.md

 <img src="/assets/dat_folder.png" alt="Create a dat with any folder" style="width:500px;"/>

-Once installing Dat, you can use a single command to live sync your files to friends, backup to an external drive, and publish to a website (so people can download over http too!).
+Once you have installed Dat, you can use a single command to live sync your files to friends, backup to an external drive, and publish to a website (so people can download over http too!).
 The cool part is this all happens at the same time.
 If you go offline for a bit, no worries.
 Dat shares the latest files and any saved history once you are back online.
 These data transfers happen between the computers, forgoing any centralized source.

 In place archiving in Dat really means **any place**.
 Dat seamlessly syncs your files where you want and when you want.
 Dat's decentralized technology and automatic versioning will improve data availability and data quality without sacrificing ease of use.

 ## Distributed Network

-Dat goes beyond regular archiving through it's *distributed network*.
+Dat goes beyond regular archiving through its *distributed network*.
 When you share data, Dat sends data to many download locations at once, and they can sync the same data with each other!
 By connecting users directly Dat transfers files faster, especially sharing on a local network.
 Distributed syncing allows robust global archiving for public data.

 <img src="/assets/share_link.png" alt="Share unique dat link" style="width:500px;"/>